You are using an outdated browser. Please upgrade to a more recent browser for a better experience.

 Trend #4: Proximity, location, and RFID

-Utilizing proximity and location-aware technology is a passive way for organizers to track attendees, provide access controls, and generate leads without any direct attendee interaction necessary.
-RFID chips can be embedded in attendee badges for use throughout an event, whether it’s entry into a session, checking in at a booth, or tracking attendee movements at the event to help understand more about their wants and needs.
+Utilising proximity and location-aware technology is a passive way for organizers to track attendees, provide access controls, and generate leads without any direct attendee interaction necessary.
+RFID chips can be embedded in attendee badges for use throughout an event, whether it’s entry into a session, checking in at a stand, or tracking attendee movements at the event to help understand more about their wants and needs.

 Trend #5: Computer vision

 Computers are smarter than ever, able to finally understand information coming from always-connected cameras.
-But they are capable of so much more than simply recognizing faces — thanks to APIs that are capable of detecting and analyzing human emotions and tracking positions within a 3D space, computers can now understand event sentiment and behavior at scale.
+But they are capable of so much more than simply recognising faces — thanks to APIs that are capable of detecting and analysing human emotions and tracking positions within a 3D space, computers can now understand event sentiment and behaviour at scale.
 Computer vision can be used to track attendee paths, as well as their engagement, mood, and more.
 This may become an important addition to event security measures as well.